 There are a number of risks to the Company's operational performance in respect of which mitigating actions have been taken.
-Appropriate credit cover arrangements are in place with the electricity suppliers, which would allow recovery of defaulted payments through the price control mechanism, a robust major incident management plan is implemented whenever severe weather impacts on the distribution network's performance and a programme of enhanced security measures has been put in place and awareness raising activity pursued at a national and local level in respect of the issues associated with metal theft from the Company's sites.
+Appropriate credit cover arrangements are in place with the electricity suppliers, which would allow recovery of defaulted payments through the price control mechanism and a robust major incident management plan is implemented whenever severe weather impacts on the distribution network's performance.
+Metal theft was a significant issue for the Company during the Regulatory Year with the activities of metal thieves causing power cuts on various occasions, which affected a large number of customers including those in the Doncaster, Hull and Cleckheaton areas.
+In response, the Company continued to put in place a programme of enhanced security measures at its sites and pursued awareness raising activity at a national and local level.